Undergraduate studies in Sociology

 What do sociologists do?

 Sociologists study human behavior as it occurs in and is influenced by social groups, institutions, organizations, and societies, as well as by social conditions.
-For example, they examine ways in which social characteristics/categories (such as age, class, gender, race and ethnicity, sexuality) and social institutions (such as economics, education, family, media, politics, religion, sport) affect human attitudes, actions, and opportunities.
+For example, they examine ways in which social characteristics/categories (such as age, class, gender, race and ethnicity, sexuality) and social institutions (such as economics, education, family, media, politics, religion, sport) affect human behavior, actions, and opportunities.
 Sociology is practiced in many careers, such as research, academia, business, law, social services, medicine, and government.
 (Psychology, on the other hand, is the study of individual behavior and mental processes.
 Psychologists focus on the behavior of individuals (alone or in groups) rather than the groups or aggregates themselves.)

 Sociology students, then, are those intrigued by the challenging social issues pervading our world, how society affects and is affected by them, and how to effectuate change and address - through scientific research and application - these issues such that they can "make a difference" in the world.
 As our world continuously evolves, sociologists are well prepared to offer insight into these changes and how best to accommodate them.
 Sociology students pursue careers in: business, child welfare, computer industry, criminal justice, education (teaching, evaluation research, consultation, research), gerontology, health care, international relations, law, law enforcement, military, military intelligence, state or federal government, social service agencies, social work, and urban planning or management–and more.